ADHIPAN-MODS/RIYA_MWOL/README.md

 If you are concerned about security, you can install it on your own computer.
 If you think someone else has captured your data, simply click on **Whatsapp> Three Dots> Whatsapp Web> Logout** from all sessions button.

 ### Is it paid?
 **Of course not.** It will never happen.
 But you can donate to us.
-You can reach me via [Telegram](https://t.me/fusuf) .
+You can reach us via [YOUTUBE](https://www.youtube.com/channel/UCC_WKMTl43ewmNdwpNxj6tA) .Or [WHATSAPP](https://chat.whatsapp.com/F0qVKotY0tq2pZ1tQ01PQb)

-### What does Asena mean?
+### What does RIYA_MWOL mean?
-[Asena](https://tr.wikipedia.org/wiki/Asena), comes from Turkish mythology.
-According to Turkish mythology, Asena is a she-wolf that plays an important role.
+Its is a project made by ADHIPAN for his friend pablo.

 ##